Ignatius-

 * * *

-Danteus, Anton and Maximus casually strode the lower district streets hoping to find Garret.
+Danteus, Anton, and Maximus drifted through the lower district streets, their casual stride masking a sharp-eyed search for Garret.
 Though, everywhere they had looked so far.
 They couldn’t find him.
 “I swear if Rufus is lying.
 He’ll be sorry.”
 Anton muttered, annoyed.

 “I’ve known Rufus to not be much of a liar, but I guess there’s a first time for everything,” Danteus remarked unbothered, glancing along the road.